Dear Prospective Applicant:

-Thank you for your interest in the Orthopaedic Surgery and Sports Medicine Teaching and Research Foundation (OTRF) residency program for athletic trainers.
-Across the country, it is becoming commonplace for athletic trainers to work alongside orthopaedic surgeons in the clinic and the operating room as physician extenders.
+Thank you for your interest in the Orthopaedic Surgery and Sports Medicine Teaching and Research Foundation (OTRF) Residency Program for athletic trainers.
+Across the country, it is becoming commonplace for athletic trainers to work alongside orthopaedic surgeons in the clinic and the operating room.
 However, there are limited opportunities for athletic trainers to obtain the skills and training necessary to work in this capacity.
-For several years, I have been providing education and clinical experience for certified athletic trainers.
-With the assistance of OTRF, I am able to provide a one-year residency program with clinical and surgical experience for athletic trainers.
+For several years, I have been hosting a 13-month residency program through OTRF that provides athletic trainers clinical and surgical experience.

 Thank you for your interest in the OTRF Residency Program.